Last updated on April 16th, 2023 at 01:53 pm

 “You can’t write a script in your mind and then force yourself to follow it.
 You have to let yourself be.”

 Set in 1960’s, this is a novel about intertwining lives during the Nigerian Civil War.
-It’s a very powerful book, beautifully written but harrowing in places.
+This is one of the best books about Africa I’ve ever read and it’s very powerful, and beautifully written but harrowing in places.
+Buy Half of a Yellow Sun here.

 “What distinguishes genocide from murder, and even from acts of political murder that claim as many victims, is the intent.
 The crime is wanting to make a people extinct.
 The idea is the crime.”

-A book about the slaughter of almost a million people is never going to be easy reading, but it is incredibly important that we understand what happened.
+I was deeply affected by my experience visiting the Rwanda Genocide Memorial in Kigali, so a book about the slaughter of almost a million people is never going to be easy reading, but it is incredibly important that we understand what happened.
 The book looks at the why people did what they did and failings of the international community in the run up to and during the Rwandan Genocide of 1994.
-I was deeply affected by my experience visiting the Rwanda Genocide Memorial in Kigali.
+Buy We Wish to Inform You That Tomorrow We Will Be Killed With Our Families here.

 “You know you are truly alive when you’re living among lions.”

-I constantly quote Karen Blixen, I just love her poetic writing.
-This is her account of when she ran a coffee plantation in Ngong Hills.
+Probably one of the most famous books about Africa, this is Karen Blixen’s account of when she ran a coffee plantation in Ngong Hills.
 Out of Africa gives a wonderful insight into what life was like in colonial times.
 Whilst things are somewhat different now, the affects of colonial rule still very much impact and influence modern Africa, especially Kenya, and the way in which foreigners such as myself are perceived.
+Buy Out of Africa here.

 “No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.”